andreashandel/IDEMAbook/docs/index.md

 ![Schematic showing the definition of the reproductive number.
 Each person `produces' *on average* 2 other infectious individuals.
 (Of course, we would usually need to have more data than shown in this figure to properly estimate R.)](./images/R0scheme.png)

+From this definition of the reproductive number, it is clear that if the value is greater than 1, the pathogen keeps spreading to more and more people and we have a growing outbreak.
+Conversely, if R is less than 1, the outbreak will fizzle out.
+Because of this characteristic, it is important to know R for a given outbreak, which will then tell us how stringent the interventions need to be to bring the outbreak under control.
+This is more explained in the following sections.

 ##Reproductive number details
 Let's look a bit closer at the definition for R. First, note that it applies to population **averages**.
 A single person might infect none, a few or many others.
 R does not capture this detail.
 It only describes the average.
 That's why it is, for instance, possible to have R=2.5 or other non-integer numbers.
-Of course, it's not feasible for an individual to infect 2.5 others, but since R describes an average, such fractional infections are possible.
+Of course, it is not possible for an individual to infect 2.5 others, but since R describes an average, such fractional infections are possible.
 This **population average** feature of R is a strength since it makes R relatively easy to determine.
-It is also a weakness since often we'd like to know the distribution in addition to the mean/average - we'll discuss that when we deal with ideas such as population heterogeneity, core groups, and super-spreaders later on.
+It is also a weakness since often we'd like to know the distribution in addition to the mean/average - we'll discuss that when we deal with ideas such as population heterogeneity, core groups, and super-spreaders in later chapters.

 Another point to note is that the definition is about the number of new **infectious** hosts produced by one infectious host.
 For some diseases, being infected and being infectious are pretty much the same.
 E.g. pretty much everyone who is infected with HIV is also - to some degree - infectious.
-For other diseases, that's not the case.
+For other diseases, that is not the case.
 For instance, the majority of people who get infected with TB will never reach a state where they are infectious.
-So to compute R, we don't count the average number of individuals an infectious person infects, but only those that later go on to become infectious themselves.
+To compute R, we do not count the average number of individuals an infectious person infects, but only those that later go on to become infectious themselves.
 The same idea applies when we talk about diseases that have multiple hosts.
 R is defined as the number of infectious hosts 'produced' by one infectious host of the same type.
 For instance, for vector-borne diseases, R would be the number of infectious humans 'produced' by one infectious human via the intermediary mosquito/vector stage.
 While conceptually still straightforward, measuring and computing R/R~0~ in such multi-host situations can get tricky.

-_Note: Here and in other places, I'm often sloppy and use the word "infected" even if more precisely, I mean "infectious".
+_Note: Here and in other places, I am often sloppy and use the word "infected" even if more precisely, I mean "infectious".
 You will find such sloppy terminology throughout the literature.
-It is usually clear from the context if one means an 'infected and infectious' person or just someone who is infected but not infectious (commonly called "exposed").
+It is usually clear from the context if one means an 'infected and infectious' person or just someone who is infected but not infectious (commonly called "exposed" or "latent").
 So when you read 'infected' here and other places, assume it means that host is 'infectious' as well, unless otherwise stated._

 ##Basic reproductive number